orcfax/docs/docs/project-catalyst/f12-economic-model.md

 :::

+SO while in the beginning, validators will be compensated from the Orcfax treasury, as the \$FACT payments generated from integrators outpaces \$FACT emissions from the treasury, Orcfax will be able to transition to compensating validators with revenue from these transactions.

+This means that the amount of FACT tokens rewarded from the treasury per publication will decrease over time as the fees from transactions increase; the increasing \$FACT payments to validators from these transactions will compensate for the reduced emission from the treasury, and will eventually replace them completely.

-The above is demonstrated in this [model][r-3] which allows for the manipulation of key variables such as the value of ADA in USD, the value of \$FACT in ADA, the number of integrators the network services; what results is a projection as to the rate of treasury emission and how long it takes for funds from integrators to replace those emissions.
-For added accessibility, graphs have been added which demonstrate how these variables and the emission rate decreases over time as customer fees increase.
-The model also shows how these calculations play out over a 10 years span as we are cognizant that the model depends in large part on the widespread adoption of Orcfax services, which could take time-- the model takes this possibility into account and demonstrates how the significant allocation of \$FACT to the treasury allows Orcfax to meet the burden of paying validators even if the value of \$FACT is volatile.
+The above is demonstrated in this [model][r-3] which allows for the manipulation of key variables such as the value of ADA in USD, the value of \$FACT in ADA, the number of integrators the network services; what results is a projection as to the rate of treasury emission, the value of those emissions, and how they will be paid out to validators and Orcfax over time.
+The far right column breaks down what percentage and what value these emissions are projected to have.

+Graphs have also been added which demonstrate how these variables and the emission rate decreases over a 10 years span; The economic model depends on the critical assumptions identified previously: that the number of integrators will increase over time, that the value of \$FACT will increase as integrators increase, and that this happens before treasury emissions are unable to sustain the network.

+The right side of the model also shows how Orcfax will pay itself during this period.
+Of the emissions from the treasury, $35\%$ go to Orcfax, and of the integrator transaction fees (while still executing emissions from the treasury),
+$90\%$ goes to Orcfax.
+This combination means that Orcfax can fund its operations over the course of the 10 year period with as few as $7$ paid feeds while supporting $21$ subsidized feeds.

+This is possible in large part because Orcfax has been designed in such a way that the cost of running the Orcfax network in the federated model is relatively modest at less than 10,000 USD monthly; these costs allow the team to maintain redundancy, test environments, and support development.
+The low cost of the network also means that Orcfax operation

+However, our team anticipates that these costs will decrease over time as validators continue to absorb the tasks and roles currently held by Orcfax.
+In the fully decentralized network, the costs of running the network will be entirely shouldered by the network.

+Orcfax is cognizant that that the widespread adoption of Orcfax services could take time-- the model takes this possibility into account and demonstrates how the significant allocation of \$FACT to the treasury allows Orcfax to meet the burden of paying validators and itself even if the value of \$FACT is volatile.

 [r-1]: docs/fact-token/tokenomics.md
 [r-2]: docs/fact-token/tokenomics.md#validator-rewards